adeelahmadk/dotfiles/README.md

 # Linux Desktop Environment config files
-A collection of config files used to setup and maintain a uniform development environment across different machines.
+A collection of config files used to setup and maintain a uniform development environment across different machines and  distros (hopefully! :stuck_out_tongue_winking_eye: )

 ## Contents
 1. [bashrc](#bashrc)